meetdomaine/Kit/documentation/content/settings/git.md

 #### git.gitlabMergeRequestTitle

-The name of the programmatic merge request.
+The title of the programmatic merge request.

 ```js
 {